-String companies are now making pure nickel blues guitar strings that have solid nickel windings.
-DR and other String Companies now market these as Blues strings.
-Nickel is a material that has different magnetic and hardness properties from that of stainless steels commonly used for strings.
-These properties produce a more mellow sound.
-But is this mellow sound better for the blues, and is it the right sound for you?
+String companies now make pure nickel blues guitar strings made form solid nickel windings.
+DR and other string companies market these as Blues strings.
+Nickel has different magnetic and hardness properties than stainless steels.

 For guitarists, the latest is NOT always the greatest.
 The pursuit of tone and what sounds best always trumps how new or old the technology is.